CodeBrain: Bridging Decoupled Tokenizer and Multi-Scale Architecture for EEG Foundation Model

 \subsection{Comparison with Baselines}

 We ensure consistent data splits across all baselines.
-Results are reported on six representative downstream datasets, with additional results provided in the supplementary material.
-As shown in Table \ref{tab: main}, CodeBrain achieves consistent performance gains compared to baselines.
-For multi-class classification, it achieves the largest gain of +0.0911 in Cohen’s Kappa (21.6\%), +0.0718 in Weighted F1 score (13.3\%), +0.0728 in Balanced Acc (13.5\%) on \textit{BCIC 2020-T3} over the strongest baseline \cite{wang2024cbramod}.
-For binary classification, it achieves the largest gain of +0.0802 in AUROC (10.1\%), +0.0910 in AUC-PR (14.5\%) and +0.0258 in Balanced Acc (3.6\%) on \textit{Mental Arithmetic} over the strongest baseline \cite{wang2024cbramod}.
-These results demonstrate the superior generalizability of CodeBrain.
+Results are reported on six representative downstream datasets, with additional results provided in Appendix~\ref{appendix:more_results}.
+As shown in Table \ref{tab: main}, \emph{CodeBrain} achieves consistent performance gains compared to baselines.
+For multi-class classification, it achieves the largest gain of +0.0911 in Cohen’s Kappa (21.6\%), +0.0718 in Weighted F1 score (13.3\%), +0.0728 in Balanced Acc (13.5\%) on \textit{BCIC 2020-T3} over the strongest baseline \citep{wang2024cbramod}.
+For binary classification, it achieves the largest gain of +0.0802 in AUROC (10.1\%), +0.0910 in PRAUC (14.5\%) and +0.0258 in Balanced Acc (3.6\%) on \textit{Mental Arithmetic} over the strongest baseline.
+These results demonstrate the superior generalizability of \emph{CodeBrain}.